micromdm/nanodep/docs/operations-guide.md

 The `-storage` and `-storage-dsn` flags together configure the storage backend. `-storage` specifies the name of backend type while `-storage-dsn` specifies the backend data source name (e.g. the connection string).
 If no `-storage` backend is specified then `file` is used as a default.

-##### diskv storage backend

-* `-storage diskv`

-Configure the `diskv` storage backend.
-This backend manages DEP authentication and configuration data within plain filesystem files and directories.
-It has zero dependencies and should run out of the box.
-The `-storage-dsn` flag specifies the filesystem directory for the database.
-If no `storage-dsn` is specified then `diskv` is used as a default.

-*Example:* `-storage diskv -storage-dsn /path/to/my/db`

 ##### file storage backend

 * `-storage file`

 Configure the `file` storage backend.
+This backend manages DEP authentication and configuration data within plain filesystem files and directories using a key-value storage system.
+It has zero dependencies and should run out of the box.
+The `-storage-dsn` flag specifies the filesystem directory for the database.
+If no `storage-dsn` is specified then `dbkv` is used as a default.

+> [!NOTE]
+> NanoDEP versions *after* v0.4 have a new key-value based `file` backend.
+To use the previous version (e.g. to preserve existing data) use the `file.deprecated` backend.

+*Example:* `-storage file -storage-dsn /path/to/my/db`

+##### file.deprecated storage backend

+* `-storage file.deprecated`

+> [!WARNING]
+> The `file.deprecated` (formerly the default `file` backend) will be removed from a future NanoDEP release.

+Configure the `file.deprecated` storage backend.
 This backend manages DEP authentication and configuration data within plain filesystem files and directories.
 It has zero dependencies and should run out of the box.
 The `-storage-dsn` flag specifies the filesystem directory for the database.
 If no `storage-dsn` is specified then `db` is used as a default.

+> [!NOTE]
+> This was previously the default `file` storage backend in NanoDEP v0.4 and below.

-*Example:* `-storage file -storage-dsn /path/to/my/db`
+*Example:* `-storage file.deprecated -storage-dsn /path/to/my/db`

 ##### in-memory storage backend